neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/3-escrow/6-cneo/chapter.md

   1. The user "marks" the assets they wish to withdraw from the contract by constructing a transaction that sends those assets back to the smart contract.
   2. The user then constructs a transaction that withdraws the previously "mark"ed assets to the desired address.

 With NEO•ONE, this process is implemented transparently both in terms of the implementation in the smart contract as well as actually invoking the methods in the NEO•ONE client APIs.
 Simply decorate a method with the `@send` decorator as before and return `true` if the transaction should proceed, and `false` otherwise.
-The method may optionally accept 1 additional argument, in addition to any user defined arguments, the `Transfer` object with a `to` `Address` property that the assets will be sent to, an `asset` `Hash256` property corresponding to the asset to be sent, and an `amount` `Fixed<8>` property that will be sent.
+The method may optionally accept one argument in addition to any user defined arguments; a `Transfer` object.
+The `Transfere` object contains a `to` `Address` property that the assets will be sent to, an `asset` `Hash256` property corresponding to the asset to be sent, and an `amount` `Fixed<8>` property that will be sent.
 Typically your method will want to accept the `Transfer` argument in order to validate the transaction.
 Let's take a look at an example.

 ```typescript
 import { send, SmartContract, Transfer } from '@neo-one/smart-contract';